 - Use your own pre-printed deposit slips, and make sure the account number on your slip is correct.
 Thieves occasionally alter deposit slips in the hope you won't notice and the money goes into their account.

 - Do not make a check payable to cash.
 If lost or stolen, the check can be cashed by anyone.

 - Never endorse a check until you are ready to cash or deposit it.
 The information can be altered if it is lost or stolen.

-Protect Incoming Mail
+How To Protect Incoming Mail From Check Fraud

 - Lock your mailbox.
 If your postal carrier is willing, you can buy a padlock for your mailbox.
 Place it unlocked inside your mailbox.
 When the carrier delivers your mail, he or she locks the box.
 This works well with rural-delivery style boxes with a hole to accommodate a lock, or you can drill holes in a wall-mounted box.
 The method is not foolproof, however.
 Persistent thieves have been known to use hacksaws to remove locks; some smash open mailboxes with baseball bats - or even steal the mailbox, lock and all.